Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    2. The [=CMAF fragment=] durations SHOULD be constant; the duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
-Or a last fragment of a presentation.
+A last fragment of a track may have a different duration.
    3. The [=CMAF fragment=] durations SHOULD be between approximately one and six seconds.
    4. Media tracks SHOULD use a timescale for video streams based on the